marejke/registration-form/README.md

 # Introduction

-This is a registration form developed with **PreactJS**, which I chose over **ReactJS** for this task, to have a quick setup and a small application (and I always wanted to try it out).
+This is a registration form developed with **PreactJS**, which I chose over **ReactJS** for this task, to have a quick setup and a small application.

 # Technical requirements
 The registration form contains 5 mandatory input fields for first name, last name, username, password and email.